Neymar slapped with two-match ban as LFP investigates racism allegations | Goal.com

 Both players will now be looked at by the body's Disciplinary Committee, with no further comment offered in the LFP's statement released on Wednesday.

-PSG went on to endure more disciplinary strife as, without their three suspended players, they suffered yet another red, with Assou Diallo ejected in their 0-0 draw against Metz.
+PSG went on to endure more disciplinary strife as, without their three suspended players, they suffered yet another red, with Abdou Diallo ejected in their clash against Metz.